Fiedler contingency model: Situational favorability

-Leader-situation match and mismatch
+Leader–situation match and mismatch

 Since personality is relatively stable though it can be changed, the contingency model suggests that improving effectiveness requires changing the situation to fit the leader.
 This is called "job engineering" or "job restructuring".
-The organization or the leader may increase or decrease task structure and position power, also training and group development may improve leader-member relations.
-In his 1976 book Improving Leadership Effectiveness: The Leader Match Concept, Fiedler (with Martin Chemers and Linda Mahar) offers a self paced leadership training programme designed to help leaders alter the favourableness of the situation, or situational control.
+The organization or the leader may increase or decrease task structure and position power; also, training and group development may improve leader–member relations.
+In his 1976 book Improving Leadership Effectiveness: The Leader Match Concept, Fiedler (with Martin Chemers and Linda Mahar) offers a self paced leadership training program designed to help leaders alter the favorableness of the situation, or situational control.
 The advantage of contingency theory is that it “does not require that people be effective in all situations”.
 According to Northouse, although one person may be successful in one role, they may not be successful in another based on the environment.

 One implication of "job engineering" or "job restructuring" through additional training is that if all leaders are given the same training regardless of their position in the contingency model, it could create a mismatch between the leader and situation.
 "The right person for a particular job today may be the wrong person in six months or in one or two years."
 For example, if a company has a workshop for all managers that effectively changed the task structure from low to high, it might seem good for the company at first glance, but it is important to note that leaders who were effective in a low task structure situation could become very ineffective in a situation with a high task structure.